Heat stress could become a problem for livestock because of a pocket of slow-moving hot air that is forecast for the upper Great Plains next week.

-“If forecast models are correct, daytime highs in the upper Great Plains may be in the 80s to 90s, but the nighttime temperatures in the mid-60s should allow for nighttime cooling,” Extension livestock stewardship specialist and veterinarian Gerald Stokka says.
-“However, as we progress into the hottest part of the summer, a quick review of steps producers can take to manage and monitor conditions for heat stress is in order.”
+“If forecast models are correct, daytime highs in the upper Great Plains will be in the mid-90s, with lows in the mid to upper 70s,” he adds.
+“These conditions present danger to cattle, and as we progress into the hottest part of the summer, a quick review of steps producers can take to manage and monitor conditions for heat stress is in order.”

-Being proactive is the best way to deal with heat stress in cattle, he adds.
-To anticipate when heat stress conditions will be developing, actively monitor temperature and humidity forecasts.
+Being proactive is the best way to deal with heat stress in cattle, according to Gerald Stokka, NDSU Extension veterinarian.
+He recommends producers actively monitor temperature and humidity forecasts to anticipate when heat stress conditions will be developing.

 Heat stress occurs when cattle are not able to dissipate heat.